luisgoncalves/meocloud-player/README.md

 # MEO Cloud Player

+**NOTE**: this project hasn't been maintained for a while.
+It uses old versions of frameworks/libraries which may contain security issues.

 Minimalistic client-side music player for files on [MEO Cloud](https://meocloud.pt/).

 Try it live on https://luisgoncalves.github.io/meocloud-player/.
 Confirm that the URL remains over SSL (GitHub pages sometimes [redirects to non-SSL URLs](https://github.com/isaacs/github/issues/289)).